JorgoJorgo/bachelorarbeit/README.md

 ```
 python srds2019_experiments.py all 6 1
 ```
 executes 1 repetition of all SRDS experiments with seed 6.
 Similarly, the experiments for the other papers can be executed.

+If you want to implement and compare additional algorithms, check out benchmark_template.py.
+It contains examples on how to compare different algorithms and assigns them a score.

 In case of questions please send an email to Yvonne-Anne Pignolet, ya at last name dot ch.